-Many of those surveyed stated they use data analysis for reporting purposes including the distribution of company-wide reports used to analysis financial results.
+Many of those surveyed stated they use data analysis for reporting purposes including the distribution of company-wide reports used to analyze financial results.
 “IDEA has enabled our company to analyze data for balancing and reporting purposes more quickly and efficiently.
 The program builds on techniques that other software utilizes.”
 Another survey respondent noted, “Revenue recognition with IDEA that was not feasible to be performed by any other means.”

 Our survey of nearly 600 accountants, auditors and financial professionals working in various industries provided us with some interesting insights about how data analysis was being used, and which areas they believe were most valuable to their respective organizations.
-While data analysis has been around for more than 25 years, it continues to evolve in its technology advancements, use and significance.
+While data analysis has been around for more than 25 years, it continues to evolve in its technological advancements, use and significance.
 As one of our survey respondents noted, “There’s just an immense amount of ways the data can be analyzed.”
-Using data analysis technology to help you perform better, more in-depth, analysis in less time with minimal effort is not only effective, but worthwhile.
+Using data analysis technology to help you perform better, more in-depth, analysis in less time with minimal effort is not only effective but worthwhile.

 Survey conducted by Audimation Services, Inc. and analyzed by a third-party marketing consultant.